mwermelinger/kattis-guide/input.md

 ```

 - [Left Beehind](https://open.kattis.com/problems/leftbeehind) (11 LOC):
-Make a decision based on 2 integers.
+Make a decision based on two integers.
 The input has two integers per line, terminating with two zeros.

 ## End of file

-In these problems there's no special information at the start or end.
+In these problems, there's no extra information at the start or end of the input.
-If each test case consists of a single line, the simplest approach is to loop
+If each test case consists of a single line, the most straightforward approach is to loop
 over each line of the standard input, which is `sys.stdin`.

 Returning to the example, if the input is one integer per line